Tullyveery House remains a family home and working farm. The Georgian house, built between 1825 and 1828, was extended between 1867 and 1890.

 Thomas’s son, James (1785-1839), inherited Tullyveery in 1816 and, as a 31 year old bachelor, then built between 1825-1828 the Georgian house that stands there today.
 In 1866-1867, his son, also called James, eventually demolished the remains of the single-story thatched house and used the square-cut stone masonry to face the existing courtyard buildings, now being used today to host weddings and events.
 A large three-story Victorian rear extension was finally added in the 1890’s.

 The first wedding was held in 2012 with Colin and the Tullyveery team hosting many memorable weddings for couples from across the world as well as private and corporate events since.
-As a result of the success of Tullyveery as a venue it has allowed the Heron family to continue to maintain, restore and add to the property and its grounds.

 In 2019 the custodianship of Tullyveery was passed down to the next generation and Charles (Colin’s nephew) is looking forward to taking Tullyveery from strength to strength.
 However, the vision for, and philosophy of, Tullyveery has not changed and you can be assured of the same high standards, seamless weddings and memorable parties that Tullyveery has become renowned for.
 You can contact Charles using the Contact Us form.

 “It is an honour to get to share our home with so many guests.
 The energy and joy that fills the grounds and reception rooms during an event are what inspires myself and the entire team strive to make sure everything is perfect.”